 A vendor may - anywhere inside an annotation - add specific, possibly undocumented, annotations which are not intended to be interpreted by other tools.
+The only requirement is that any tool shall save files with all vendor-specific annotations (and all annotations from this chapter) intact.
 Two variants of vendor-specific annotations exist; one simple and one hierarchical.
 Double underscore concatenated with a vendor name as initial characters of the identifier are used to identify vendor-specific annotations.